schindlershadow/ComputerCraft-Item-Storage-System/README.md

  storageServer.lua - Server file (rename to startup for autostart)

- storageClient.lua - Client files (Advanced computers only, supports pocket computers with wireless modem)
+ storageClient.lua - Client files (supports pocket computers with wireless modem)

  A .settings file on the server will be generated at first boot, edit this file with the name of your export chest and any import chests